Process Development Engineer

 • The role requires a positive and proactive approach to problem-solving and a keen eye for detail, ensuring that any faults are resolved prior to transfer

-• This role is ideal for those with a higher degree in engineering, optics, photonics, lasers or advanced product manufacturing, who have experience solving real world issues
+• This role is ideal for those with a degree or equivalent in engineering, optics, photonics, lasers or advanced product manufacturing, who have experience solving real world issues

 • Candidates should possess a robust background in either complex electromechanical manufacturing, optics / lasers / photonics, medical devices or advanced manufacturing with a proven track record of applying lean principles and problem-solving techniques to ensure operational efficiency